 At NUH we run hundreds of clinical trials every year.
 We are only able to do this because our patients, carers and families volunteer to take part in and support our research.

-You can also find out about research trials that are currently looking for volunteers here.
+You can also find out about all research trials that are currently looking for volunteers here.
 You can search for a particular disease or condition, or look up all of the trials currently taking place in Nottingham.

 Who can take part in a clinical trial?